 What is pneumococcal disease?

-Pneumococcal disease refers to the group of illnesses that can be caused by bacteria commonly known as pneumococcus.
+Pneumococcal disease refers to the group of illnesses that can be caused by Streptococcus pneumoniae bacterium commonly known as pneumococcus.

-Most pneumococcal infections are mild, however some can cause serious complications or even death.
+Most pneumococcal infections are mild, however some can cause serious disease, complications and even death.

 - meningitis (infection of the lining of the brain)